-THE FORMATIVE PERIOD: KIRTLAND, 1835-36
+I. THE FORMATIVE PERIOD: KIRTLAND, 1835-36

-As early as October 1835, Joseph Smith told his apostles of an awaited "endowment" which would grant them "power from on high" (HC 2:287; Jessee 1984, 61).
+As early as October 1835, Joseph Smith told his apostles of an awaited "endowment" which would grant them "power from on high."
 It has become customary for manuals, teachers, and speakers to equate this "endowment" with the temple endowment itself as we currently practice it; however, it seems apparent from contemporary Kirtland sources that the members then considered this endowment to have come by the spiritual blessings of God manifested through visions, prophesying, speaking in tongues, and feeling the Holy Ghost during the dedication of the Kirtland Temple.
-All of these spiritual gifts were conferred following the special temple ordinances associated with the dedication: washing, anointing, blessings, partaking of the sacrament, "sealing" (a group ceremony involving the Hosanna Shout), washing of the feet, etc., but not an endowment as we would currently define the term (HC 2:380-83, 386-88, 392, 427-28, 430-33).
+All these spiritual gifts were conferred following the special temple ordinances associated with the dedication-washing, anointing, blessings, partaking of the sacrament, "sealing" (a group ceremony involving the Hosanna Shout), washing of the feet, etc.-but these did not constitute an endowment as we would currently define the term.